deepsweet/start/README.md

 }
 ```

-### Pack
+### Presets

 `<tasks file or moduleID to require>` means that you can make your tasks file (and its dependencies!) completely external and shareable.
-Like a `my-es6-start-pack` package for a bunch of your projects.
-See [start-start-pack](https://github.com/start-runner/start-pack) as an example.
+Like a `my-es6-start-preset` package for a bunch of your projects.
+See [start-start-preset](https://github.com/start-runner/start-preset) as an example.

 ## API